 Straight Up Joy

 This boy……..this baby………he has bound my crew together.
 He has changed one of my daughters.
 My little dude has his biggest brother wrapped around his little finger.
 He is loved so deeply and completely.
 His laugh, smile, and “I love you, mom.”
 The fact that he says “daddy you are my favorite.”
 Also, “Mamaw is my girlfriend.”
-His imagination, drive, and determination is to behold.
+His imagination, drive, and determination are to behold.

 He is my joy, the calm in the storm.
 That little dude is my baby and he melts me.
 Am I finished with babies?
 I don’t know.
 Grandkids are in my future…one day….but so may a little one who needs a family.
 We shall see what God wants.
 Till then, I will NEVER utter the phrase again “Lord, I am content.”
+I will never use Content a 7 Letter Word again.

 This is my journey of faith, adoption, cooking, and living life to the fullest.
 It also documents our journey with our son who was diagnosed with Opsoclonus Myoclonus Syndrome.
 Welcome to my corner of the world.